urbanopt/urbanopt.github.io/workflows/disco/disco.md

 	**outputs**:  This points the user to the `run_upgrade_cost_analysis.log` file path and includes detailed output files for each job.

 	**violation_summary**: This provides a summary of number and magnitude of all violations, both before and after thermal and voltage upgrades.
-Users can refer to this if they want to get a better understanding of the impacts on feeder power quality at various stages of the automated upgrades cost analysis.
+Users can refer to it if they want to get a better understanding of the impacts on feeder power quality at various stages of the automated upgrades cost analysis.

-	**costs_per_equipment**: This gives costs for each upgraded equipment.
+	**costs_per_equipment**: This gives costs for each upgraded piece of equipment.

-	**equipment**: This is a list of all equipment in the feeder with information on whether it’s been upgraded as well as details on any changed parameters.
+	**equipment**: This is a list of all equipment in the feeder with information on whether it has been upgraded as well as details on any changed parameters.

 	A *DISCO folder* containing detailed results is also created within the outputs folder for the scenario and contains the following: